fastify/fastify-rate-limit/README.md

 - `onExceeding`: callback that will be executed before request limit has been reached.
 - `onExceeded`: callback that will be executed after request limit has been reached.
 - `onBanReach`: callback that will be executed when the ban limit has been reached.
+- `throttle`: option to activate throttling the download speed.
+See the paragraph regarding "Throttling the download speed".

 `keyGenerator` example usage:
 ```js